SoftwareAG/cumulocity-cypress/doc/API and Integration Testing.md

 # API and Integration tests

 The [Cypress](https://www.cypress.io/) testing framework provides only some very basic capabilities for API and Integration testing.
 This is why it is typically not first choice when considering a testing framework for Integration tests.
-As Cypress is widely used for E2E testing, `cumulocity-cypress` adds capabilities to enable teams to easily and efficiently extend their E2E test for API and Integration testing with Cypress.
-Depending on the requirements, it can also help to setup contract testing or to derive contract tests from existing E2E tests.
+As Cypress is widely used for E2E testing, `cumulocity-cypress` adds capabilities to enable teams to easily and efficiently extend their E2E test for API and Integration testing.
+Depending on the requirements, `cumulocity-cypress` can also help with mocking to derive contract tests from existing E2E or component tests.

 Summary of capabilities:
 * `cy.c8yclient` to replace `cy.request` and to interact with Cumulocity IoT APIs